josiahsliu/josiahsliu.github.io/essays/software.md

 # Conclusion

-In conclusion, all topics during this semester for ICS 314 was very useful but I strongly believe that Coding Standards and UI Framework were the best in my opinion which helped me throughout this whole semester.
+In conclusion, all topics during this semester for ICS 314 was very useful which I can use in the future but I strongly believe that Coding Standards and UI Framework were the best in my opinion which helped me throughout this whole semester.
+This course has challenged me with my knowledge but I'm very excited that I'm able to use what I've learned in this class in the future to the real world.
+Many of the other topics that I didn't mention will also help me in the future which I'm really excited for.